kahoyy/Quiz-1_DATASTALGO/README.md

 ## 📞 Contact

-For questions about the website, use the Contact form on the site or email `info@simdrei-comshop.com`
+Use the Contact form on the website or email `info@simdrei-comshop.com`

 ## 🚀 Getting Started